 JumpStory, Netflix of images, raises $1M to use AI to find authentic images and videos for users

-JumpStory’s platform is characterised not only by its AI-powered search tools, but also by the authenticity of the content itself.
-Traditional stock image providers like Shutterstock and iStock typically offer sanitised images featuring picture-perfect models.
+JumpStory’s platform is characterized not only by its AI-powered search tools but also by the authenticity of the content itself.
+Traditional stock image providers like Shutterstock and iStock typically offer sanitized images featuring picture-perfect models.
 JumpStory, in contrast, provides images that look and feel natural, and feature real people of all ages and appearances: https://jumpstory.com/authenticity/ Not only does this provide marketers with realistic images that will resonate with their audiences, it also helps to challenge pervasive norms about body image and appearance.

 The rolling out of JumpStory’s AI features in 40 new languages marks the beginning of a busy 2020 for the company.
 It is further developing the AI capabilities of its platform, improving its bias filter to ensure a fairer representation of images for particular searches, and refining its editing tool.
 But the overall focus remains unchanged – to use MarTech to enable storytellers to find just the right image or video in seconds.